Ceratolobus: Description

 With the most reduced inflorescence in the Calaminae, the large panicle remains enclosed within a tough, woody, occasionally armed bract.
 Nearing antithesis the beaked end develops splits, exposing the flowers; the bract usually remains persistent, later developing another longitudinal split in fruit, or rarely falling away.
 Pistillate and staminate members are indistinguishable without opening the protective prophyll.
 The former is branched to two orders, the latter to three; male flowers are borne distant and solitary, female's are larger and develop next to similar, but distorted, sterile male flowers.
 The globose or egg-shaped fruit is scaly and has one seed.

+Some former species

+Species formerly placed in Ceratolobus include: